cderv/opendatarte/README.md

 res <- RegistreAPI("ncc_less_100_mw", refresh = FALSE)
 ```

+The results are currently of the following structure.
+It is a list with
+3 elements

+  - `res$content`: The parsed json as a list
+  - `res$path`: the ressource path from where are the data
+  - `res$response`: The httr response object.
+Could be useful for
+    advanced use.

 ### About available resources

 All the ressources are not yet available in this package.
 The way to